-The Joint Commission’s New Life Safety Requirements for Business Occupancy in Healthcare
+The Joint Commission’s New Life Safety Requirements for Business Occupancy

 In December of 2020, The Joint Commission issued new life safety code requirements for business occupancies in healthcare.
 The new requirements will take effect July 1, 2021, for organizations that are accredited through Hospital, Critical Access Hospital, and Behavioral Health and Human Services programs.